2016 AFL season: Pre-season

-NAB Challenge

-For the third consecutive year, the NAB Challenge series took place, featuring 27 practice matches played over 25 days, which began on 18 February and ended on 13 March.
+The pre-season series of matches, known as the 2016 NAB Challenge, featured 27 practice matches played over 25 days, which began on 18 February and ended on 13 March.
 The matches were stand-alone, with no overall winner of the series.
 Each team played three games, many of which were played at suburban or regional venues, with all games televised on Fox Footy.
-The super goal was retained for these pre-season matches.
+The nine-point super goal was used in these matches.

 Rule changes

 The following rule changes were made for the 2016 season: